Gender-affirming therapy is a specific form of mental healthcare that seeks to honor and celebrate a person’s gender rather than “fix” it.

 Research shows that transgender people are more likely to be diagnosed with anxiety and depression and transgender youth are especially vulnerable to suicidality.*

-Being transgender doesn’t make a person inherently more likely to develop a mental illness or engage in self-harm.
-Rather, these risks are increased among trans folks due to the bullying, mistreatment, and ostracization that they often face.
+Being transgender doesn’t make a person inherently more likely to develop a mental health condition or engage in self-harm.
+Rather, these risks are increased among trans people due to the bullying, mistreatment, and ostracization that they often face.

 What is gender-affirming therapy?